gyorilab/emmaa/doc/architecture/analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 EMMAA currently implements a specific set of testing classes that
 are adequate for our cancer models.

-This implementation uses the ScopeTestConnector and StatementCheckingTest
+This implementation uses the
+`ScopeTestConnector` (:py:mod:`emmaa.model_tests.ScopeTestConnector`)
-classes in EMMAA.
+and `StatementCheckingTest` (:py:mod:`emmaa.model_tests.StatementCheckingTest`) classes in EMMAA.
 The ScopeTestConnector class uses our meta-model annotations to
 determine the identity of the concepts in the model as well as in the test, and
 deems the test to be applicable to the model if all the concepts (i.e. the
 perturbation and the readout) in the test are also contained in the model.